 E-commerce growth and its impact on global and national supply chains cannot be overlooked.
 In response, service providers work on fine-tuning shipping strategies.
-As explained by Forbes, e-commerce will likely account for more than 20% of global retail sales by the end of 2022.
-Along with this growth comes consumers’ increasing expectations and the risk of more disruption.
+U.S. e-commerce sales are expected to reach $1.720 billion in 2027, comprising 20.6% of total retail sales.

 Understanding the Logistics Peak Season Challenge and Responding to Consumer Demand

 Modern supply chain shipping strategies succeed when the most innovative processes and tools work together to meet the industry’s increased demand and pressure.